mistwhit/fitness-tracker/README.md

 # Fitness Tracker

 ## Description
 This application allows users to enter workouts in order to keep track of their fitness progress.
-This application was created using a Monogo database, Mongoose schema, Express.js middleware, and Node.js server.
+This application was created using a Mongo database, Mongoose schema, Express.js middleware, and Node.js server.
 Check it out at the link below!

 [Deployed App](https://fitness-tracker-mw.herokuapp.com/)